Magnesium deficiency and sudden death

 Magnesium Maximizes Heart Health

 We now know that magnesium is a vital element in many body systems, especially those involving enzymes; it is, in fact, an essential co-factor in more than 300 enzyme systems, especially those involved in reactions that require phosphates for energy.
 It is also necessary for basic physiologic processes such as the function of DNA, the transmission of nerve impulses and the contraction of skeletal and heart muscle.
 Since magnesium helps maintain the integrity and strength of the skeleton, deficits are accompanied by a variety of structural and functional disturbances.
-Magnesium is ubiquitous in its distribution throughout the body.
-It is second only to potassium as the most abundant positive ion within the cell and is present to some degree in all organs and tissues.
-Magnesium must be balanced with calcium, sodium and potassium for the proper regulation of nerve impulse transmission and muscle contraction.

 The Recommended Dietary Allowance (RDA) for magnesium is 350 milligrams (mg) for men and 300 mg for women.
 This recommendation increases to 450 mg during pregnancy and lactation.
 These amounts appear to be adequate for normal individuals but may be inadequate for people on restrictive diets or those with serious defects in the intestinal absorption of magnesium or in its reabsorption by the kidney.
 The level of magnesium in the blood can be readily measured.
 The correlation between blood levels and the more important tissue levels, however, is not consistent, and a false impression of body magnesium content may be obtained by relying only on blood levels.